urbit/UIPs/UIPS/UIP-eyre-scopes.md

 ## Rationale

 The approach taken here has its origin in [`origins.txt`](https://gist.github.com/Fang-/18ce946a2bb33bada3f10bdb3546bb55).
-Its description of the problem and reasoning towards this solution still applies.
+That description of the problem and reasoning towards this solution still applies.
 We opted for subdomains instead of ports to differentiate origins because outward-facing ports are limited in number, very difficult to support in hosting environments, and would require very extensive runtime changes.

-xx secure cookie separation only possible by origin. cookie attributes alone (`Domain`, `Path`, CHIPS, and others) are not sufficient for isolating cookies

-xx triple redirect simple, effective, fast, transparent xx tmp token is plenty safe, short-lived

-xx oauth-style auth is necessary for standalone clients so that user doesn't need to type +code into the client

-xx assumption is browsers support `sub.localhost`
+Setting cookies from distinct origins is the only way to ensure browsers isolate the cookies in a secure way. `Set-Cookie` supports a number of attributes that provide different degrees of control over when and how cookies can be sent or read, but no combination of them is sufficient for isolation without origin separation.

+Cookies need to be served from their respective subdomains, but we do not want to make scopes authoritative over authentication sessions.
+Making them defer to the root scope's session gives us a clean hierarchy of sessions and enables logging out of all scopes.
+The root scope needs to "legitimize" a subdomain cookie request.
+Passing a temporary authentication token in the URL is easy, reliable and effective.
+The redirects are transparent to the user and browsers do not store them in history.
+Even if they did, the short lifetimes and single-use nature of the temporary tokens help prevent exploitation.

+Adding an endpoint for OAuth-style authentication is an accommodation for standalone clients.
+Authenticating into root with `/~/login` continues to work but is ill-advised, and users should become wary of entering their `+code` anywhere outside of their own ship.

+Eyre considers `localhost` known by default because accessing a ship locally should always be valid.
+Firefox, Chrome and Brave seem to support subdomains for localhost without OS-side configuration.

-xx we keep the eyre binding namespace as a flat path-based mapping, instead of giving each desk its own namespace, to ensure that navigating to `/some-other-app` always works and ends up in the right place. important for cross-app linking
+We keep the eyre binding namespace as a flat path-prefix mapping, instead of giving each desk its own namespace, to ensure that navigating to `/some-other-app-endpoint` continues to work as-is.
+Though it's uncommon, installing and runnnig desk distributions under non-standard names is possible, so namespacing the bindings would require cross-desk linking to do lookups and construct the target URL dynamically.

-xx eyre must "know" localhost by default because ...

 ### Attempts at hiding subdomains

 Because of the UX impact of making subdomains visible to the user, we explored different approached for hiding the subdomains from the user.
 None of them worked out in practice.
 We briefly describe them below.

-xx considered iframes for hiding subdomains, but impossible because of browser security behavior: chrome and brave treat

-xx considered hiding subdomains through browser plugin, but that won't work on mobile web
+It is possible to hide the subdomains from the user by hiding them inside an iframe served at the root domain.
+While message passing between cross-origin frames is possible, some browsers (Brave, Chrome) treat the origin of the inner frame as that of the outer page for security checks.
+As a consequence, the inner frame cannot dynamicall set cookies for the subdomain it's being served from.
+While the iframes approach would have delivered a convenient place to put "userchrome" or "launcher" UI, this presented additional compatibility challenges.
+For example, link preview fetchers would only retrieve the metadata of the outer page, not the inner frame.

+We briefly considered utilizing a browser plugin to manage authentication tokens, rewriting requests to the user's ship on the fly.
+While this approach seemed technically possible, mobile browsers offer very little plugin support.
+Supporting mobile web access is important, so we were forced to drop this approach.

 ## Backwards compatibility